Rotational Symmetry

 Circular symmetry

-As shown in the figure below, the angle between B and C represents the attempt range.
+As shown in the figure below, the angle between B and C represents the angle range.

-“A” represents the picking pose when the tool is at the pick point, “B” and “C” represent the pose when the tool picks at the margin of the picking relaxation.
+“A” represents the picking pose when the tool is at the pick point, while “B” and “C” represent the pose when the tool picks at the margin of the angle range

 Number of Attempts

-The number of attempts is calculated automatically from the number of folds and attempt range.
+The number of attempts is calculated automatically from the order of symmetry and angle range.

 We Value Your Privacy